itspa1/dct-compiler/README.md

 # README

-* Ruby version ~> 2.4.1
+* Ruby version ~> 2.6.3

-* System dependencies ~> Requires Rails V5.0.4 and since we now support js you should have Node installed on your system or your server to run the scripts.
+* System dependencies ~> Requires Rails V5.0.4 and since we now support js you should have Node installed on the server to run the scripts.

 * Configuration  ~> Does not require any extra configs